ryancblack/FoDUploader/README.md

 **Options**

-FoD Uploader 1.04
+FoD Uploader 1.05
 Copyright (C) 2016 HPE Security Fortify on Demand, Ryan Black

-  --source               Required.
-The ZIP file, or directory to be zipped, for submission to Fortify on Demand.
+  --source                The ZIP file, or directory to be zipped, for
+                          submission to Fortify on Demand.

   --username              Your portal username.

   --password              Your portal password.

   --apiToken              Your api token.

   --apiTokenSecret        Your api token secret key.

   --uploadURL             Required.
 Your BSI URL for the target application,
                           obtained in the customer portal.

   --opensourceReport      (Default: False) If set to true, and enabled in the
                           tenant, an open-source report will be requested.

   --automatedAudit        (Default: False) If set to true, and enabled in the
                           tenant, the Automated Audit feature will be requested.

   --expressScan           (Default: False) If set to true, and enabled in the
                           tenant, the Express Scan feature will be requested.

   --includeThirdParty     (Default: False) If set to true third-party libraries
                           will be included in assessment results.

-  --debug				 (Default: False) Verbose setting, API call, POST detail, and entitlement information will be written to the console.

-  --includeAllFiles	     (Default: False) If set to true all files, including extraneous non-scannable content, will be submitted to Fortify on Demand.
+  --includeAllFiles       (Default: False) If set to true all files, including
+                          extraneous non-scannable content, will be submitted
+                          to Fortify on Demand.
 The default of "false" will greatly reduce the size of the submission with no impact to assessment quality.

+  --displayEntitlement    (Default: False) Displays entitlement information
+                          related to the application release ID.
+This option may be used to determine which specific entitlement is desired for manual specification; if enabled no assessment is submitted.

+  --entitlementId         Optionally set an entitlement ID to use for the
+                          assessment

+  --debug                 (Default: False) Verbose setting, API call, POST
+                          detail, and entitlement information will be written to the console.

 Usage: foduploader.exe --optionName "Value"